nortikin/sverchok/docs/nodes/curve/concat_curves.rst

 their ends.
 It assumes that end points of the curves being concatenated are already coinciding.
 You can make the node check this fact additionaly.

+Curve domain: summed up from domains of curves being concatenated.

 Inputs
 ------